 Step Two: Pick your Material

 Select the iron-on vinyl type and color that you want to work with.
-Most of the time I use Everyday Iron-On.
-However, for holiday projects or kids projects, I like to use Foil Iron-On or Glitter Iron-On.
+Most of the time, I use Everyday Iron-On.
+However, I like to use Foil Iron-On or Glitter Iron-On for holiday projects or kids’ projects.

 Step Three: Create your Project in Cricut Design Space

 Cricut software is designed to make the most of your materials and will automatically try to fit as many elements on a cut as possible.
-When it does this it will take the words in a phrase and “jumble” them up to fit.
+It will take the words in a phrase and “jumble” them up to fit when it does this.
 That is NOT good when you’re making a t-shirt.
-Note how in the image above my words are cutting out in a line and not on top of each other.
+Note how in the image above, my words are cutting out in a line and not on top of each other.

-In Design space, select all the items you are going to cut then click ATTACH.
+In the Design space, select all the items you are going to cut, then click ATTACH.
 It is at the bottom right corner of your screen.